lozzd/FITB/README.md

 There is a time period drop down in the top right that affects all the graphs in the current view.
 Due to FITB's 1 minute polling that means you can go down to a 5 minute view of any port.

+Aggregate graphs can be created by shift-clicking desired component graphs.
+When one or more graphs have been added, a status indicator will appear on the bottom right of the page.
+Click the link in the status area to open the aggregate editor, fine tune your graph, and save for later.
+Note that this feature requires a modern browser.

 ## Known issues/limitations
 * Your hosts must support SNMPv2, SNMPv1 did not have the information/resolution I required so it was written with v2